sharebyt/ise/README.md

 # ISE (Interface Style Enliner) Documentation

 ISE is a language for building interactive software quickly, fast, native, web, with easy-to-use system.
+This run because of C compiled webview system, [Read More](webview.md)

 When you add this.
 Do not use it like JavaScript.
 We are different from normal JS as we use our own system.